-Brandon serves as the Lab Assistant for the UAB/Lakeshore Research Collaborative and aids in all exercise and study testing.
+Brandon serves as the Lab Coordinator for the UAB/Lakeshore Research Collaborative and aids in all exercise and study testing.
 Brandon attended the University of Alabama at Birmingham where he finished his MA and worked as an exercise physiologist and a research study coordinator in the Nutrition Sciences Department at UAB.

 Phone: (831) 685-4798